Juggernaut102/tp/docs/DeveloperGuide.md

 3. EduDex displays all students in a formatted list
 Use case ends.

-**Extensions:**
-- **3a.
-No students in the system**
-    - 3a1.
-EduDex shows message: *"No students found.
-Use 'add' to add your first student."*
-     Use case ends

----

 ## Use Case 3: Delete a Student

 **Preconditions:**
 - User has launched the EduDex application
 - User is at the command prompt
-- There is at least one student in the system
+- At least one student exists in the list

 **Main Success Scenario:**
 1. User enters `list` to view current students and their indices